 The Appeals Board is an administrative process and therefore does not hold hearings for appeals.
 All appeals must be submitted in writing.
-Under special circumstances, administrative hearings will be considered if the appellant disagrees with the Appeals Board ruling.

 1. What is an appeal?

 3. Who reviews my appeal?

 5. How am I notified of the Board’s decision?

 6. If my appeal was granted, what do I do ?

 7. What do I do if my appeal was denied or the amount reduced?

 The ticket you were issued is presumed to be valid by Parking Services.
 However, if you feel that the ticket you received was given unfairly, you have the option to submit an appeal.
 It is your responsibility to present all pertinent information that will enable the Appeals Board to come to a decision.